 If they aren't already, make sure to lightly crack each leg or claw before steaming so the flavor can get inside.

-- 2-3 pounds crab claws, crab legs, or whole crabs
+2 to 3 pounds crab claws, legs, or whole crabs

 In a large covered stockpot, bring the beer, sugar, seafood seasoning, vinegar, and spices to a boil over medium-high heat.

 Cover and steam 5-7 minutes (10-15 for raw crabs), stirring well a few times.

 Remove crabs and serve hot, sprinkled with a little extra seafood seasoning, if desired.